wilsonwong13/Speech-Sandbox/README.md

 # Speech-Sandbox

-This project was inspired by [IBM Speech Sandbox](https://www.ibm.com/innovation/milab/work/speech-sandbox/)
+This project was inspired by [IBM Speech Sandbox](https://www.ibm.com/innovation/milab/work/speech-sandbox/).
+Using the [Mira Prism](https://www.mirareality.com/), [Watson Services](https://www.ibm.com/watson/products-services/), and [Poly](https://developers.google.com/poly/), user can generate any object they want in the AR space.

 ## Before Getting Started
 If you don't have an IBM Cloud account and have API keys for Speech-to-Text (STT), Text-to-Speech (TTS), and Natural Language Understand(NLU), please follow these steps.
 Otherwise skip ahead.